 What portion of people are not getting enough sleep?

 One in three people aged 35-64 report they sleep less than the recommended hours.
 In the 18-34 and over 65 groups, one in four said they are not getting enough sleep.

 There is a clear link between the quality of sleep and people reporting they get enough sleep.
 The Statistics Canada study on sleep from 2020 showed that 78% of people who said they sleep well met sleep duration recommendations compared to 65% of those who said the quality of their sleep is poor.

-Compared to other countries, Canada and the United States share the place for the third most sleep-deprive country with around 30% of the population reporting lack of sleep.
+Compared to other countries, Canada and the United States share the place as the third most sleep-deprived country with around 30% of the population reporting lack of sleep.
 The UK and Ireland are worse with 37% and 34%.